wangxujie5/matlab-and-mathematica/README.md

 # hello-github
-This is a github newcomer.
-I have no infermation to add.
+This is my first github repository.
+From now on I use it to store my matlab and mathematica codes.